Clean Seas Please are returning! We are coming back to the beach, but with a change…

 Events coming up soon…

-Andy on a particularly wind blown day!
+Andy on a particularly windy day!

 "My interest in plastic pollution all started with a chance find of a very special treasure on the beach - a sea bean, a seed that had travelled all the way from Tropical America on the Atlantic Ocean currents!"